 - (a) The level of reservoir system severity determines the extent of potential water use restrictions that shall be implemented.
-Following are the levels of reservoir system in the form of stages: - (1) Water Shortage Watch Stage. - (2) Stage 1: Mild water shortage watch. - (3) Stage 2: Moderate water shortage. - (4) Stage 3: Critical water shortage. - (5) Water Emergency. - (b) Criteria for initiation and termination of reservoir system response stages: - The city manager, or designee, shall monitor water supply and/or demand conditions on a weekly basis and shall determine when conditions warrant initiation or termination of each stage, that is, when the specified "triggers" are reached.
-However, the city manager, in the exercise of the city manager's discretion, may initiate or terminate any stage or restriction(s) at any particular time, as deemed necessary. - (2) The triggering criterion to be monitored for determining reservoir system response stages is the combined reservoir storage levels of Choke Canyon Reservoir and Lake Corpus Christi. - (3) Whenever any of the stages listed below are triggered, the city manager shall publish a public notice of the particular stage, in the daily newspaper of general circulation in Nueces County. - (4) To the extent of city's legal authority, the city manager shall require the city's raw water and wholesale treated water customers to issue public notice advising their water customers of conservation and drought management activities consistent with the stages listed below. - (c) The triggering criterions are as follows: - (1) Water Shortage Watch:

-Requirements for initiation - Customers shall be requested to voluntarily conserve water and adhere to prescribed conditions on specific water uses when the combined storage levels of Choke Canyon Reservoir and Lake Corpus Christi fall below fifty (50) percent.

-Requirements for termination - The watch may be terminated when the combined storage levels of Choke Canyon Reservoir and Lake Corpus Christi increase above 50% for 15 consecutive calendar days.

-(2) Stage 1 - Mild water shortage:
+Following are the levels of reservoir system in the form of stages: - (1) Water Shortage Watch Stage - (2) Stage 1: Mild water shortage watch. - (2)(3) Stage 2: Moderate water shortage condition. - (3)(4) Stage 3: Critical water shortage condition. - (4)(5) Stage 4: Water Emergency water shortage condition. - (b) Criteria for initiation and termination of reservoir system response stages: - (1) The city manager, or designee, shall monitor water supply and/or demand conditions on a weekly basis and shall determine when conditions warrant initiation or termination of each stage, that is, when the specified "triggers" are reached.
+However, the city manager, in the exercise of the city manager's discretion, may initiate or terminate any stage or restriction(s) at any particular time, as deemed necessary, when the city manager deems necessary at any particular time. - (2) The triggering criterion to be monitored for determining reservoir system response stages is the combined reservoir storage levels of Choke Canyon Reservoir and Lake Corpus Christi. - (3) Whenever any of the stages listed below are triggered, the city manager shall publish a public notice of the particular stage, in the daily newspaper of general circulation in Nueces County. - (4) To the extent of city's legal authority, the city manager shall require the city's raw water and wholesale treated water customers to issue public notice advising their water customers of conservation and drought management activities consistent with the stages listed below. - (c) The triggering criterions are as follows: - (1) Water Shortage Watch: - Requirements for initiation Customers shall be requested to voluntarily conserve water and adhere to prescribed conditions on specific water uses when the combined storage levels of Choke Canyon Reservoir and Lake Corpus Christi fall below fifty (50) percent. - Requirements for termination The watch may be terminated when the combined storage levels of Choke Canyon Reservoir and Lake Corpus Christi increase above 50% for 15 consecutive calendar days. - (1)(2) Stage 1 Mild water shortage watch:

-Requirements for initiation - Stage 1 begins when the combined reservoir storage level declines below forty (40) percent.
+Requirements for initiation - The combined storage level for Choke Canyon Reservoir and Lake Corpus Christi declines to below forty (40) per cent.
+Stage 1 begins when the combined reservoir storage level declines below forty (40) percent.
 Customers shall be required to comply with the requirements and restrictions on certain non-essential water users described in Section 55-153.

-Requirement for termination - Stage 1 may be terminated when the combined storage level increases above fifty (50) per cent.
+Requirement for termination - Stage 1-of the plan may be terminated when the combined storage level increases above fifty (50) per cent.

-(3) Stage 2 - Moderate water shortage :
+(2)(3) Stage 2 - Moderate water shortage condition:

-Requirements for initiation - Stage 2 begins when the combined storage level declines below thirty (30) percent.
+Requirements for initiation-- Stage 2 begins when the combined storage level declines below thirty (30) percent.
 Customers shall be required to comply with the requirements and restrictions on certain non-essential water uses described in Section 55-153.
+The combined storage levels declines to below thirty (30) per cent.

-Requirement for termination - Stage 2 may be terminated when the combined storage level increases above forty (40) per cent.
+Requirement for termination - Stage 2 of the plan may be terminatedrescinded when the combined storage level increases above forty (40) per cent.
 Upon termination of Stage 2, Stage 1 becomes operative.

-(4) Stage 3 - Critical water shortage:
+(3)(4) Stage 3 - Critical water shortage condition:

 Requirements for initiation - Stage 3 begins when the combined storage level declines below twenty (20) percent.
-Customers shall be required to comply with the requirements and restrictions on certain non-essential water uses described in Section 55-153
+Customers shall be required to comply with the requirements and restrictions on certain non-essential water uses described in Section 55-153 The combined storage levels of Choke Canyon Reservoir and Lake Corpus Christi declines to below twenty (20) per cent.